MP's 'dark moments' over misconduct probe

 An MP said he faced "very dark moments" over allegations of inappropriate behaviour towards female colleagues.

-Daniel Poulter was cleared of the allegations by a Conservative Party investigation panel.
+Dr Daniel Poulter was cleared of the allegations by a Conservative Party investigation panel.

 The claims were made to the Sunday Times in November, Mr Poulter has an ongoing libel case against the paper.